-Our staff of dispatchers and call takers service approximately 175,000 residents in those communities, answer about 250,000 9-1-1 and non-emergency phone calls annually, and handle an estimated 50,000+ incidents of on viewed activity by field units every year.
+Our staff of dispatchers and call takers service approximately 134,000 residents in those communities, answer about 200,000 9-1-1 and non-emergency phone calls annually, and handle an estimated 40,000+ incidents of proactive enforcement activities by field units every year.
 Every employee in the center is California P.O.S.T. and National Academy of Emergency Medical Dispatchers EMD® certified, and participate in yearly training updates.

 Some of the dispatchers’ duties include gathering critical information during emergencies and coordinating the needed response by dispatching appropriate police, fire, and medical units.
 To aid in their duties, dispatchers use a modern computer aided dispatch system (CAD) and a recently installed state of the art radio system that is able to communicate with many other local police and fire agencies as well.
 Additional tools that are used within the center include the ShotSpotter® gunshot detection system, a computerized 9-1-1 phone system, the City of Richmond camera system, the Community Alert Network siren system, and several internet and computer based programs and systems that allow for interaction with other agencies or to gather and research needed information for incidents, answer questions for callers, or refer them to the department or agencies that can best help them.

 When encountering calls for medical assistance, our dispatch staff is trained and certified to provide critical and non-critical medical instructions over the telephone to aid in the care of the patient prior to emergency units arriving on scene.
 Through a regular system of review and training, our center has been recognized as an Accredited Center of Excellence (ACE) since May 2001 with the National Academy of Emergency Dispatch.
 This distinction is granted to communication centers that regularly achieve or surpass professional standards in responding to emergency medical situations.